actility/thingpark-enterprise-kubernetes/docs/installation-guides/README.md

 ### 1.1.
 Deployment components
 Thingpark Enterprise deployment on kubernetes is composed of a **ThingPark Data Stack** and the  **ThingPark Enterprise Stack**.
 Each stack is deployed by 2 Helm Charts:
-- One installing required kubernetes extentions like operators and other controllers
+- One installing required kubernetes extensions like operators and other controllers
 - One installing applications

 ```